“McCartney's way with a melody—plus shimmering Bowie-esque guitar textures and sleazy rock rhythm."”

 The long and winding road to catnyp & "ECCENTRIC MODERN CLASSIC"

 Henderson K Shatner is from Colorado but has circled the globe making music.
-In the 90s he formed “Time Beings” in Denver; gigged and released an EP with Australian band “Aqua 9;” played with a Swedish folk band, just to name a few.
+In the 90s he formed “Time Beings” and released "the apple war (EP)" in Denver; gigged and released an EP with Australian band “Aqua 9;” played with a Swedish folk band, just to name a few.
 “I’m inspired by great melodicists,” Shatner says.
 “I’ve always been compelled to write, to create, and having a short time to tell a story forces you to be really clear about what you want to say.”
 He goes on to say, “A song can express a lot of storytelling in a compact space.
 For example, when I write a song about the end of a relationship it’s probably based on the end of every relationship, not just a recent one; it becomes a mosaic”.

 Shatner found success in London as the founding member and bass player for UK band “Brand Violet” — hailed at the time as “London’s finest female-fronted combo.”
 They were signed by Some Bizzarre Records, but ended up releasing Retrovision Coma USA (2004) on Riverside, then Akathisia (2005) on Tapewyrm.
 They released 4 singles, 2 EPs and 3 compilations.
 Brand Violet also spawned another band called “Telford Mining Disaster” while their front woman was having a baby.
 During his 15 years in England, Shatner’s favorite venue to play was the Kings Head, made famous by Led Zeppelin (who dropped in on occasion).
 It has since been demolished but still holds fond memories.